-Our results also connect to a recent literature on whether mutual fund managers can successfully execute anomaly-based trading strategies.
+Finally, our results connect to a recent literature on whether mutual fund managers can successfully execute anomaly-based trading strategies.
 The unconditional results in Avramov et al. (2020) show that the return predictability of anomaly tilts primarily stems from funds that bet against anomalies and consequently underperform.
-Patton and Weller (2020) show that long-only U.S. equity funds cannot achieve the on-paper performance of the value and momentum factors, while Broman and Moneta (2024) show that long-short mutual funds can successfully trade on several well-known anomalies, especially on the short side.
-By contrast, we show that global equity funds that are highly active and that bet on anomalies outperform, especially outside of the U.S., suggesting that U.S.-specific factors may explain prior findings related to the unremarkable performance of U.S. equity funds with high anomaly exposure.
+Patton and Weller (2020) show that long-only U.S. equity funds cannot achieve the on-paper performance of the value and momentum factors, while Broman and Moneta (2024) show that long-short mutual funds can successfully trade on several well-known anomalies, especially on the short side, while factor-based ETFs cannot.
+By contrast, we show that global funds that are highly active and that bet on anomalies outperform, especially outside of the United States.